-A student wishing a leave of absence must submit a written request, including the reason for the leave-of-absence and the proposed duration, and meet with the Dean or Assistant Dean for Medical Student Affairs.
+A student wishing a leave of absence must submit a written request, including the reason for the leave of absence and the proposed duration, and meet with the Dean of Medical Student Affairs, or their assigned delegate.

-The request may be granted or denied at the discretion of the Dean for Medical Student Affairs.
-If the request is approved, the student will receive written approval from the Dean for Medical Student Affairs.
+The request may be granted or denied at the discretion of the Dean of Medical Student Affairs.
+If the request is approved, the student will receive written approval from the Office of Medical Student Affairs.
 This approval will summarize any conditions pertinent to the individual student's leave and will set a date by which the student must notify the Registrar's office of their intent to return as scheduled.
-Failure to provide the required notice of intent to return and/or failure to return as scheduled will be deemed to constitute a decision to withdraw from SSOM.
-The leave-of-absence status will become official when the completed leave of absence form for the student has been returned to the Registrar's office.
+Failure to provide the required notice of intent to return and/or failure to return as expected constitutes a decision to withdraw from SSOM.
+The leave-of-absence status will become official when the student's completed leave of absence form has been returned to the Registrar's office.

-The Dean for Medical Student Affairs may place a student on leave of absence for administrative purpose, e.g., a hiatus in scheduling a student for required or elective courses; pending a decision from the SPCC; or other administrative reasons.
-Administrative leaves of absence are brief in duration and are not considered disciplinary in nature.
-The Dean for Medical Student Affairs may place a student on leave of absence for disciplinary reasons, such as academic misconduct.
+The Dean of Medical Student Affairs, or their assigned delegate, may place a student on leave of absence for administrative purposes, e.g.; a pending decision from the SPCC; parental leave, health reasons or other administrative reasons.
+Administrative leaves of absence are brief and are not considered disciplinary.
+The Dean of Medical Student Affairs, or their assigned delegate, may also place a student on leave of absence for disciplinary reasons, such as academic misconduct.

 In general, leaves of absence for medical students will not be granted for a period in excess of one year.
-Renewals of leaves of absence may be approved on a yearly basis for students enrolled in other degree programs.
+Leaves of absence that extend beyond one year will be considered on a case-by-case basis with the Office of Medical Student Affairs.
+Renewals of leaves of absence may be approved annually for students enrolled in other degree programs.
 An exception to this policy pertains to students in the MD/PhD Program, where a three-year or longer leave of absence is granted for the Ph.D. component of the program.
-Students seeking reentry to SSOM will be required to appear before the SPCC prior to reinstatement.
+Students seeking reentry to SSOM will be required to appear before the SPCC before reinstatement.